 A few of these rooms, including our own, (number 21), opened directly onto the pool with a mini patio and chairs.
-Paradise for kids and a pleasure for adults, as treks down corridors in damp and unsightly bathrobes after a swim can be avoided.
+A paradise for kids and a pleasure for adults, as treks down corridors in damp and unsightly bathrobes after a swim can be avoided.

-The pool was outdoors but was warm even on a grey English summers day.
+The pool was outdoors but was warm even on a grey English summer day.
 It’s cleverly designed in a natural dip making it a sun trap and sheltering it from the wind.
-It’s a modern pool, well cared for and with ample space around its edge for loungers.
+It’s a modern pool, well cared for, and with ample space around its edge for loungers.
 There’s also table service, meaning food and drinks can be ordered poolside.

 The Beaufort Dining Room is set in a historic room in the main building with an ornately carved fireplace.
 The ingredients are local and fresh, the chef using them to produce mouth-watering dishes.
 The Beaufort Dining room alone is reason enough to visit Ellenborough Park, the food is simply delicious and the price ridiculously cheap in comparison to an equivalent dining experience in London.